 Kingdom of the Ice Bear

 Let the midnight sun guide the way as you sail north to Phippsoya, just 540 miles from the geographical North Pole.
-En route you'll experience calving glaciers, teeming colonies of seabirds, walrus and whales, while keeping a sharp eye out for polar bears.
+En route you'll experience calving glaciers and teeming colonies of seabirds, walrus and whales, all while keeping a sharp eye out for polar bears.

 Trip Summary and Itinerary Map

-• 6 full days of exploration in Svalbard
+• 6 full days exploring Svalbard = 12 planned off-ship excursions

 • Guided hikes at each landing site